École de Médecine (building): Architecture

 The ground floor housed a rectangular theatre for the instruction of midwives, a chemistry lab, a public hall, a room reserved for students in training for the army, and a small hospital.
 The second level housed a library for displaying medical instruments, several lecture rooms, and offices.
 Gondoin's original plan for the forecourt also included a civil prison that would have supplied corpses, yet it was never built.
 The most important section of the complex was the hemispherical amphitheatre located at the rear.
 The school is a prime example of neo-classical architecture in France inspired by Gondoin's second visit to Italy.
 It is Gondoin's only known work in architecture.

 Gondoin wrote about the building that it "a monument of the beneficence of the King...which should have the character of magnificence relative to its function; a school whose fame attracts a great concourse of Pupils from all nations should appear open and easy of access.
 The absolute necessity of columns to fulfill these two objects, is alone sufficient to protect me from the reproach of having multiplied them unduly."
-Ecole de Chirurgie changed the hôtel typology by building in the style for a public building versus a private house.
+Ecole de Médecine changed the hôtel typology by building in the style for a public building versus a private house.
 Three wings surround a court acting as circulation for the entire building.
 Situated on an irregular plot, the Ecole is able to appear symmetrical.
 Gondoin placed a screen of Ionic columns along the facades of both the walls facing the court and the street.
 A plain frieze rests directly upon the column capitals.
 Above the main entry arch, lying between the entablature and the upper cornice on the street façade is an Ionic relief panel, designed by Pierre-François Berruer.
 The relief panel depicts the muse of architecture giving a scroll of the building plan to the god of medicine.
 The hemispherical anatomy theatre is at the rear.
 It is signified by the exterior by a Corinthian portico featuring freestanding columns.
 As a purely symbolic temple front, entrance occurs from the sides.
 Modeled after the Pantheon, it is lit by an oculus.
 A coffered ceiling drapes over the main stage and seating for 1200 spectators including the public, not just students.
 The people of the time saw surgery as a progressive movement and wanted to be a part of it.
 A semicircular lunette above the main doorway shows portraits of famous predecessors including Le Martinière along with paintings showing the King encouraging their progress and the gods engaged in transmitting the principles of anatomy.